-- the horizontal "x" axis is a representation of the Throughput.
-It is for the number of work items that were completed on a particular day.
+- The horizontal "x" axis is a representation of the Throughput.
+It stands for the number of work items that were completed on a particular day.

-- The bins in the throughput histogram should show how many days had a certain throughput
+- The bins in the throughput histogram show how many days had a certain throughput

-To learn more about the throughput metric, please check the dedicated article.
+To learn more about the throughput metric concept, please check the dedicated article.

-(2) Enable the percentiles in order to get the probabilistic view of the histogram.
+- Percentiles - select and deselect percentiles to get the probabilistic view of the chart.

 Using the Throughput chart, you can evaluate your team performance with a single glance.
-When you look at the chart we can see how consistently this team is delivering results.
+When you look at the chart, you can see how consistently this team is delivering results.

 The probabilistic chart view (the vertical percentile lines) aims to show what is the probable future distribution of throughput, based on the past performance of the team.
 The percentiles (50%, 70%, 85%, and 95%) are showing the potential certainty to deliver tasks in a certain amount of days.

 - there is a 50% chance that the team throughput will be 6 items per day or less.